Gordon-T/Discord-Media-Tool/README.md

 6. Run `DMT.exe`
 7. Click "Select..." for either the "Video Converter" or "MP3 Converter" and choose a file using the file explorer prompt
 8. Click "Compress"
-9. The newly encoded file should be in the same directory as the selected file
+9. The newly encoded file should be in the same directory as the selected file with `_<video codec>` appended to the file name

 ## Building
 1. Clone and extract this repository